anderson92zolis/anderson92zolis/README.md

 <!--
 **anderson92zolis/anderson92zolis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Passionate about the intersection of chemical engineering and coding, I am dedicated to continuous learning and refining my programming abilities.
+<p>Passionate about the intersection of chemical engineering and coding, I am dedicated to continuous learning and refining my programming abilities.</p>

 Here are some ideas to get you started: